ismael-texidor/rails-sandbox/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Just a little playground so I can familiarize myself with Rails 6.

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* System dependencies: Please isntall Webpacker, NodeJS, Rails, Yarn and sqlite3 to run this application.

+* Install the following using the rails command: rails webpacker:install:reactrails generate react:install

-* How to run the test suite
+* How to run the test suite: rspec spec or rspec spec --format documentation

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* How do I run this application? rails s